prashant2695/Covid-19-Vaccine-analysis/README.md

 ## Introduction

 This repository contains an analysis of COVID-19 vaccine-related data.
-We aim to provide insights into the effectiveness, distribution, and impact of COVID-19 vaccines.
+Aim to provide insights into the effectiveness, distribution, and impact of COVID-19 vaccines.
 Our analysis includes various data sources and employs data visualization techniques to convey information effectively.

-## Data Sources

-- [Source 1](https://www.example.com/source1): Description of data source 1.
-- [Source 2](https://www.example.com/source2): Description of data source 2.

 ## Analysis